 Intermediate courses: CRWR 204 Nonfiction Workshop II, CRWR 205 Poetry Workshop II, and CRWR 207 Fiction Workshop II.

-Advanced Courses: Each student chooses at least one advanced writing course in poetry, fiction, or nonfiction writing: CRWR 304, 305, or 307.
+Advanced Courses: Each student chooses at least one advanced writing course in poetry, fiction, or nonfiction writing: CRWR 304 Nonfiction Workshop III, CRWR 305 Poetry Workshop III, or CRWR 307 Fiction Workshop III.

-Advanced Seminars: Each student must take at least TWO sections of CRWR 310 Creative Writing Seminar or CRWR 311 Literary Magazines.
+Advanced Seminars: Each student must take at least TWO sections of CRWR 310 Creative Writing Seminar.

-By the beginning of the sophomore year, the student who intends to major in creative writing is expected to choose one of the department's resident writers as an academic advisor and, with that individual, plan an appropriate three-year schedule.
+By the beginning of the sophomore year, the student who intends to major in Creative Writing is expected to choose one of the department's resident writers as an academic advisor and, with that individual, plan an appropriate three-year schedule.
+Strongly encouraged: Additional advanced level workshops and seminars in all genres.

 The minor is designed for students to explore creative expression as part of a broad education.
 The minor in Creative Writing consists of a minimum of 28 credits: